 Another key project our sales support endeavours to protect the large decline in population of the turtle species on the Murry River, New South Wales - including the short-necked turtle, eastern long-necked turtle and broad-shelled turtle.

 We are part of La Trobe's study exploring the feasibility of 'floating Islands' and whether they help the species through improved and protected habitats for nesting and feeding.
-We are also trialling placement of mesh over turtle nesting sites as a means of protection from foxes looking to feed on turtle eggs.
+We are also trialing placement of mesh over turtle nesting sites as a means of protection from foxes looking to feed on turtle eggs.

 Other Projects On The Horizon